-Resources for Prevention Advocacy
+Resources For Prevention Advocacy

 At Prevention Action Alliance, we believe everyone has a role in prevention.
 To help you advocate for prevention, we’ve compiled resources and information to help you regardless of where your passion for prevention lies.
 You can use these resources as they are to build your case for prevention and educate lawmakers and regulators.
 When you advocate for prevention, you build a healthier and safer world for Ohio’s youth, families, and communities.